ufo-kit/ufo-filters/docs/filters.rst

 .. gobj:class:: ifft

-    Compute the inverse Fourier of spectral input data.
-If :gobj:prop:`dimensions` is one but the input data is 2-dimensional, the 1-D FFT is computed for each row.
+    Compute the inverse Fourier of spectral input data (see :ref:`fft
+    <fft-ref>`) for details on how the transform works.
+You may crop the output
+    by setting the :gobj:prop:`crop-width` and :gobj:prop:`crop-height`
+    parameters, otherwise the output has the same size as the input.

     .. gobj:prop:: dimensions:uint